nolanschan/nolanschan.github.io/projects/index.markdown

 ### EE412 - Fractals in Engineering ###
--  <a href="/projects/speakerid">Speaker Identification using Python and Machine Learning</a>
+-  <a href="/projects/speakerrec">Speaker Recognition using Python and Machine Learning</a>

 ### EE470 - Digital Control ###
 - <a href="/projects/leadcompcircuit">Analog Lead Compensator Circuit</a>